 Our research and development group develops product enhancements and new products to address unmet procedural and market needs with the goal of increasing revenue.
 Our current product development activity includes projects extending and improving the existing Isolator product family, development of a new device platform, creation of new enabling devices such as new dissection, guidance and ablation tools and research into new technologies.
 Product extensions and improvements of the Isolator product family include software enhancements, cost savings and support for increased production capacity.
 Development of a new device platform includes implementation of a design to further refine the minimally invasive procedure, improve manufacturing efficiencies and create a platform for future feature implementation.
 Enabling devices are becoming an increasingly larger portion of our development portfolio and include the 2004 release of the Wolf dissector, the recent release of the Isolator pen and the expected release of an instrument guide in late 2005.
-New technology research includes development of devices for stroke prevention, including for the exclusion of the left atrial appendage, development of alternative complementary energy sources and development of additional tools.
+New technology research includes development of additional tools.
 Our research and development expenses were approximately \$4.4 million in 2004, \$2.5 million in 2003 and \$2.7 million in 2002.